atulmanjhi1/Credit-Card-Fraud-Detection/README.md

 Train a machine learning model (e.g., neural network, decision tree, random forest) to detect fraudulent transactions.

 Evaluate the performance of the model using metrics such as accuracy, precision, recall, and F1-score.

-Note:

-This README file will be updated as the project progresses.